 - Wrap the FlexSim model as an environment.

 - Deploy the trained agent.

 The details for accomplishing each of these steps depends on the Reinforcement Learning library you choose.
 However, the same basic steps apply to any choice.
-We provide details about working with two options: OpenAI Gym and Bonsai.
+We provide details here about working with OpenAI Gym.

 OpenAI Gym is a python library for Reinforcement Learning.
 It provides the following advantages:

 - Widely used

 - Available for free (under the MIT License)

 - Well documented

 To get started with OpenAI Gym, refer to the following topics:

 There are many other Reinforcement Learning libraries or services available.
 Even if you want to use FlexSim as an environment in something besides OpenAI Gym, we recommend going through the above topics related to OpenAI Gym.
 In particular, the python files included in that walkthrough show how to wrap a FlexSim model as an arbitrary environment, compatible with whatever platform you choose.